tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 Given the issues identified above, I decided to explore the following preprocessing operations (in addition to the standard practice of _normalization_):

 * __Normalization__ (standard)
-* __Contrast enhancement__
+* __Contrast enhancement__ (done as part of normalization process)
   * I used this Scikit [histogram equalization function](http://scikit-image.org/docs/dev/api/skimage.exposure.html#skimage.exposure.equalize_adapthist) to enhance local contrast details of the image in regions that are darker or lighter than most of the image.
-You can see that this not only boosts the contrast, but inherently increases the overall brightness of the image. [link to source code]()
+You can see that this not only boosts the contrast, but inherently increases the overall brightness of the image. [(link to source code)]()

    <img src='images/writeup/orig_vs_norm.jpg' width="25%"/>